-Malik Sadiq, PhD is our Chief Operating Officer and he has been our advisory board member since September, 2021.
+Malik Sadiq, PhD has transitioned into a consulting role as of 12th May 2025.
+He will continue to advise and manage the US operations for DDC US.
+He has been our advisory board member since September, 2021.
 He has more than 25 years of experience in the food and strategy consulting industry in China, India, and the US.
 He is currently the consulting business owner of Great Doorway Consulting, which advises companies in the food industry.
 From June 2021 to March 2023, he was the Co-CEO and COO of LiveKindly Collective, a high-growth food company.
 Prior to this he was SVP of the International and Export divisions of Tyson Foods, a global food company, growing revenue to \$2B over his tenure.
 Mr. Sadiq received his Doctorate and Master's Degree in industrial engineering and a Bachelor's Degree in electrical engineering from the University of Arkansas, Fayetteville.

-Jeffrey S. Ervin, is our Co-Chief Financial Officer.
+Jeffrey S. Ervin, is our Vice President of Investor Relations.
 Mr. Ervin was the co-founded of IMAC Holdings, Inc. (NASDAQ: BACK) in March 2015 and served as its Chief Executive Officer and a Chairman of its Board of Directors until May 2024.
 From October 2011 to March 2015, Mr. Ervin was the senior financial officer of Medicare.com parent Medx Publishing and was tasked with building administrative functions to satisfy rapid growth in the CMS education sector.
 During this time through March 2015, Medicare.com earned INC. 500 recognition and he was instrumental in the acquisition of Medicaid.com, which was sold to United Healthcare Group.
 Mr. Ervin was the Senior Financial Analyst and Vice President of Finance for the Baptist Hospital System of Nashville from 2006 to September 2011, responsible for sourcing and managing direct investments to satisfy pension obligations.
 He received his M.B.A from Vanderbilt University and his B.S. in finance from Miami University.